 Sedentary Lifestyle Prevention

-Many seniors tend to reduce physical activity after reaching retirement age.
-Many individuals just want to kick back and relax.
+Many seniors tend to reduce physical activity after reaching retirement age, and many individuals want to kick back and relax.
 However, living too laid-back can impact overall health.
-A lack of exercise and physical activity can cause the muscles, cardiovascular system, and skeletal system to prematurely wear out.
-Living an active lifestyle will keep individuals at their best when retiring and maintain a healthy quality of life.
+A lack of exercise and physical activity can cause the muscles, cardiovascular system, and skeletal system to wear out prematurely.
+Living an active lifestyle will keep individuals at their best when retiring and maintaining a healthy life quality.

 Chiropractic can help individuals realize their full potential.
-The chiropractic approach to achieving top health means treating the source of symptoms, and not just the symptoms.
+The chiropractic approach to achieving maximum health means treating the source of symptoms and not just the symptoms.
 This helps maintain a high quality of life.
 Chiropractic sedentary prevention includes:

 Adjustments to the body are the core of chiropractic.
 Adjustments are utilized to realign the spine that helps treat various nervous system-related conditions.
 These include subluxations, slipped discs, sciatica, nerve damage, and more.
-Adjustments also increase the immune system’s functionality.
-This is extremely beneficial for older individuals.
+Adjustments also increase the immune system’s functionality, and this is exceptionally beneficial for older individuals.